clemyvi/pi2learn/installs/WAP.md

     wpa_pairwise=TKIP
     rsn_pairwise=CCMP

-Note that we uncomment the driver line here.
+Note that we uncomment the driver line here (as compared to adafruit instructions).

 ### /etc/default/hostapd
 Tell the pi to find this configuration file by editing to:

     DAEMON_CONF="/etc/hostapd/hostapd.conf"

+Don't forget to uncomment the line!

 ### Final steps
 Now to test is it works: